akash-network/node/_docs/testnet/README.md

 ### Intended users
 Fundamentally, the Akash testnet is a deployment platform with a CLI and intended for relatively sophisticated users.
 If you are comfortable managing instances via the AWS API and can build and deploy a Docker container, you will find the Akash testnet easy to use.
 If not, please feel free to give it a shot, but you might find it confusing.

+### Installing the Akash client
+The Akash client has been tested on Linux and MacOS.
+It *should* also work on Windows, but we haven't tested it - let us know if you try!

+Instructions for installing the Akash client binary [may be found here](https://github.com/ovrclk/akash/#installing).

 ### Getting help
 First of course, run `akash -h` and RTFM, then please feel free to ask questions in our Telegram channel https://t.me/AkashNW.